Our Letter to Vermont Law and Graduate School

 "...and such other days as may be proclaimed by the President of the United States"

 To us mere mortals, A) and B) empower us to fly our country's flag at half mast.
-I would further argue that all public agencies, given the U.S. Constitution's Supremacy Clause, found in Article VI, Clause 2 of our Constitution, should be allowed to follow the orders of the President of the United States regardless of State directives.
+I would further argue that all public agencies, given the U.S. Constitution's Supremacy Clause, found in Article VI, Clause 2 of our Constitution, should be allowed to follow the orders of the President of the United States regardless of State directives (or lack thereof) or politically motivated individuals like Professor Dycus.

 C) VLS Opportunity